drozdik-m/simple-lifo-stack/README.md

 //Instantiate new and empty Stack var stack = new Stack();

-//For TypeScript programmers: Stack in a generic class, so declaration in TypeScript would look like: let stack = new Stack<string>(); //<string> or whatever data type you want to store and work with
+//For TypeScript programmers: Stack is a generic class, so declaration in TypeScript would look like: let stack = new Stack<string>(); //<string> or whatever data type you want to store and work with

 ```